 What does this mean for the medical marijuana patient who is looking for specific therapeutic benefits?
 By gaining a general understanding of Sativa vs Indica, treatments can be customized to achieve desired physical and cerebral effects.
 Let’s take a look at key Sativa vs Indica differences:

 Sativa vs Indica chart

 Sativa and Indica contain dozens of cannabinoids, the chemical compounds responsible for easing pain, reducing inflammation, or fighting off cancer cells.
-Of the more than 80 compounds, THC (tetrahydrocannabinol) and CBD (cannabidiol) are the most studied and well-known.
+THC (tetrahydrocannabinol) and CBD (cannabidiol) are the most studied and well-known.

 The ratio of THC to CBD plays a significant role in the effects experienced by patients.
 Indica strains typically have more THC than CBD, according to research published in the American Journal of Botany.
 This explains why Indica delivers a more sedating effect, and preferred for night-time use.
 Sativa strains also tend to contain more THC, but by contrast, Sativas tend to produce alertness, energy, and an uplifting effect that gets your mind moving.

 With medical marijuana legalized in more than half of the United States (and counting), more people have the opportunity to make informed decisions regarding the type and strain of cannabis they purchase.
 Below you’ll find a quick reference on the morphology, symptom relief, and effects of Sativa vs Indica.

 - Origins: Native to warm, tropical environs like India, Thailand, Mexico, Nigeria Colombia.

 - Symptom Relief: Helpful for treating depression, mood disorders, fatigue and ADD.

 - Effects: Invigorating and uplifting.
 Sativa is recommended for day time use or when you want to be creative or physically active.
 Similar to drinking a cup of espresso.